 Andrea Lambert is a writer and artist whose EverybodyWiki is here.
 Themes of abjection, mental illness, the transgressive and the occult inhabit her work.
 Here is an interview with her in Luna Speaks.
 Here is an interview with her in “Apparel for Authors.”
 Her essay, “Queer Schizoaffective Romance,” is forthcoming in the anthology Unbroken.

 She writes an ongoing personal essay series in Entropy Magazine’s Food Section.
 Dining with a Cursed Bloodline: is a series of autobiographical personal essays investigating sumptuous food, the goings on of a tight-knit Reno family, and queer disabled survival during the Trumpocalypse.
 A widowed witch with Schizoaffective Disorder, anxiety and PTSD explores her world through food, from Cherry Clafouti’s from her backyard tree to traditional Italian Christmas cookies.

-She paints in figurative mixed media oils critically referenced in Anodyne Magazine as “kitchy maximalism.
+She paints in figurative mixed media oils critically referenced in Anodyne Magazine as “kitchy maximalism.”
 Some paintings and an interview are in Angel’s Flight Literary West here.

-Jet Set Desolate is available at Amazon.
-Lorazepam and the Valley of Skin: Extrapolations on Los Angeles/730910-2155 is available at valeveil.
-Golden State 2017: The Best New Writing from California is available from Amazon.
-Haunting Muses is available from Amazon.
-Writing the Walls Down: A Convergence of LGBTQ Voices is available from Trans-Genre Press.
+The anthology, Impact: Queer Sci Fi’s Fifth Annual Flash Fiction Contest is available on Amazon.
+The anthology, Golden State 2017: The Best New Writing from California is available from Amazon.
+The anthology, Haunting Muses is available from Amazon.
+The anthology, Writing the Walls Down: A Convergence of LGBTQ Voices is available on Amazon.